smartEducation (Smart Resiliency And Mindfulness Training)

 OverviewSMART (Stress Management & Resiliency Techniques) originally developed in the US is now managed by smartUBC, a not for profit unit of the University of British Columbia and coordinated through the School of Education, UBC Okanagan campus.
 UBC researches and manages the development of the evidence base for continual updating of the curriculum.

 The program involves experiential activities in mindfulness

-Successful participants receive a certificate of completion from UBC Faculty of Education in cooperation with channel delivery partners.
+Successful participants receive a certificate of completion from UBC School of Education in cooperation with channel delivery partners.